 A look at 153 full-residency programs and 59 low-residency programs, sorted alphabetically by region.

-low residency programs
+Tags: low residency programs

 This year marks the fortieth anniversary of the country's oldest low-residency MFA program in creative writing, established by poet Ellen Bryant Voigt in 1976 at Goddard College before relocating to Warren Wilson College in 1981.
 Contributing editor Jeremiah Chamberlin explores the program’s history and legendary faculty, and how it has served as a model for other low-residency programs across the country.

 Start your MFA research with this comprehensive guide to more than 170 full- and low-residency programs in creative writing, expanded and updated for 2016.
 Each listing includes detailed information such as core faculty, special features, funding, tuition, application fees, and deadlines.
 The free PDF also includes a regional index, a cost-of-living comparision, and a handy Application Tracker to keep track of your applications.

 Rene Steinke, the director of the low-residency MFA program at Fairleigh Dickinson University, discusses the potential she saw in fiction applicant Jessie Vail Aufiery’s writing sample, including a short story called “The Pleasure of Giving.”

 Detailed information on 135 full- and low-residency graduate programs in creative writing.